susumutomita/ETHTokyo2024/README.md

 ## ChefConnect

-**ChefConnect** is a decentralized Web3 platform that enables chefs to offer catering services individually.ChefConnect handles transactions, payments, reviews, and more through transparent.
+**ChefConnect** is a decentralized Web3 platform that allows chefs to offer catering services on an individual basis.
+ChefConnect manages transactions, payments, reviews, and other operations using a transparent blockchain-based system.

 ## Table of Contents